jkfindeisen/python-mix/README.md

 A mix of Python scripts I might use in my daily work.
 [License](LICENSE) of presented scripts.
 No warranty - use at your own risk.

+## Imspector

+Imspector is a microscope measurement control software originating at the MPIBPC and continued and used at AI.
+There is a Python connection to and from Imspector, which can be exploited to facilitate usage of Imspector.

-## OBF Python support
+### OBF Python reading support

-The OBF (and MSR) file format is used within my department quite frequencly.
-See folder [obf](obf) for a pure Python OBF content reader.
+The OBF (and MSR) file format is used within my department quite frequently.
+The Imspector Python connection is limited to a certain CPython version and OS system.
+To allow analysis everywhere I made a [pure Python OBF content reader](imspector/obf).

+### Hop scan support

+[Hop scanning](imspector/hop_scan) (scanning along one axis in large jumps and then repeatedly shifting the offset) to fill the gaps with finely pixelated data is interesting for some special microscopy modes.

+## PSF calculation

+## Notes

-## JPEG XR file reading
+### JPEG XR file reading

 I needed to read [JXR](https://en.wikipedia.org/wiki/JPEG_XR) files (in Python).
 [Matlab](https://www.mathworks.com/help/matlab/import_export/supported-file-formats.html) does not support the file format.